qnl/pyalazar/README.md

 # pyalazar

-Native Python api for Alazar Technologies fast digitizer modules.
+Native Python api for Alazar Technologies GS/s digitizer modules.

 This package currently supports the ATS-9870 and the ATS-9360.